chingu-voyages/v48-tier3-team-20/event/README.md

 Middleware check: Redirects to `/login` if not logged in

 - Dashboard: `/dashboard`
-  - Shows list of recommended events based on user interest and list of events user has joined
+  - Shows list of upcoming events the user has joined, and list of past events
+  - Shows some recommendations based on interest or popularity
   - Copy/reuse `/`, basically the same but with user specific data?
+- Upcoming events: `/dashboard/upcoming`
+- Past events (already attended): `/dashboard/past`
 - User profile for logged in user: `/profile`
 - Other host/user public profile: `/profile/[userid]`
 - Logout: `/logout`